exercism/v3/languages/elixir/exercises/concept/maps/.docs/introduction.md

 ## Map module functions

-Elixir provides many functions for working with maps to access/get/put/remove/drop values and keys.
+Elixir provides many functions for working with maps in the _Map module_.

 ```shell
 iex> map = %{}